 Carton Craft Supply Listed by qilin Ransomware Group

 On May 28, 2026, Carton Craft Supply appeared on the leak site operated by the qilin ransomware group.
 Public reporting indicates the company suffered a ransomware attack in which internal files were exfiltrated.
-The number of people whose information was exposed remains unknown, but anyone whose personal or financial records passed through the company’s systems could be affected.
+The number of people whose information may have been exposed remains unknown, but anyone whose personal or financial records passed through the company’s systems could be affected.

 Why This Matters for You and Your Family